MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 can be assigned to all the customers, vendors, and items that are subject to Seattle and Washington taxes.

-When you enter transactions in Microsoft Dynamics GP, you don’t need to select all the tax details that apply to the transaction; once you’ve set up tax schedules, Microsoft Dynamics GP calculates all applicable taxes automatically.
+When you enter transactions in Microsoft Dynamics GP, you don't need to select all the tax details that apply to the transaction; once you've set up tax schedules, Microsoft Dynamics GP calculates all applicable taxes automatically.